 Finally, the topic of writing brings us to the first of two methods of evaluating your progress in this seminar.
 We will encounter literature from a number of different disciplines; no one discipline dominates scholarship on probabilistic reasoning.
 Together, the various works we will discuss supply a breadth of view.
-Depth of view is provided by your focus upon one or more of the formal systems; such focus will form the basis for a paper you will write, which will count 70% of your grade.
+Depth of view is provided by your focus upon one or more of the formal systems; such focus will form the basis for a paper you will write, which will count 75% of your grade.
 The choice of focus is yours, provided that it concerns probabilistic reasoning or some matter that directly involves such reasoning.
-Here are some characteristics of your written work that I will look for.
-Notice that I here mention several criteria that will also be in force as far as your dissertation is concerned.

-- (1) Your work should demonstrate that you have attempted to apply your own thoughts to the issues/problems that you address.
-A simple review of literature on some topic [e.g. X says this, Y says that] will not suffice.
-What you think about the issues your paper addresses is what is of primary importance.
-I do not insert this criterion out of perversity; it is the most important criterion that will be applied in evaluating your doctoral research. - (2) Your written work should, of course, demonstrate awareness of the relevant work of others.
-When you discuss previous work on your chosen topic, you should give evidence of having integrated it in a careful and sensible way and are suitably critical of ideas you encounter.
-Unless you do these things, I will not be able to judge how you drew the conclusions you did from the work of others.
-This also happens to be a criterion that will be enforced in your doctoral dissertation. - (3) Perhaps many of you are now engaged in outside work to which the essential ideas in this seminar are relevant.
+Perhaps many of you are now engaged in outside work to which the essential ideas in this seminar are relevant.
 In the past I have been quite free in allowing students to report on their efforts to apply ideas from this seminar to some ongoing project of interest in their outside work.
 Sadly, only a small number of these papers have been of a level of quality one expects from doctoral students.
-One reason is that students frequently spend too much time dwelling upon institutional issues in the problem domain and too little time on the theoretical probabilistic matters that are being applied in this domain.
+One reason is that students frequently spend too much time dwelling upon substantive issues in the problem domain and too little time on the theoretical probabilistic matters that are being applied in this domain.
 In some cases there was very little evidence in a paper that the student actually mastered any probabilistic matters that could have potential application.
 I certainly hope and expect that there will be ideas in this seminar that have applicability in areas of interest to you.
-If you do attempt to apply ideas from this seminar to particular ongoing work you are doing, I will be most concerned about how well and how completely you have mastered the ideas you are attempting to apply. - (4) I will give very careful attention to the coherency with which you present your ideas.
-Yes, I am concerned about your ability to communicate your ideas in written form.
-I do you no service at all by ignoring grammatical and stylistic matters. - (5) You should look upon this written work as something that you do for yourself, not for me.
-It will simply demonstrate that you have attempted to acquire some uncommon understanding of a probabilistic inferential issue that captures your interest. - (6) Please turn in your paper in hard copy rather than in electronic form.
-I would rather spend the time reading carefully what you have done rather than waiting for my slow computer to download your work and print it out.
+If you do attempt to apply ideas from this seminar to particular ongoing work you are doing, I will be most concerned about how well and how completely you have mastered the ideas you are attempting to apply.
+Finally, you should look upon this written work as something that you do for yourself, not for me.
+It will simply demonstrate that you have attempted to acquire some uncommon understanding of a probabilistic inferential issue that captures your interest.

-The remaining 30% of your grade will be based upon some exercises and problems that I will assign as we proceed.
+The remaining 25% of your grade will be based upon some exercises and problems that I will assign as we proceed.
 I expect to give you three such exercises during the semester.
-Most of these exercises will involve probabilistic analyses of various forms and combinations of evidence that appear in your text and in our class discussions.
+Many of these exercises will involve probabilistic analyses of various forms and combinations of evidence that appear in your text and in our class discussions.